vardhan-cr/mojo/examples/js/README.md

 generated 'mojom.js' files.

 The JS Shell class simplifies connecting to applications and services.
 It's a wrapper for the Application's appShell argument.
+The Application constructor creates a Shell and assigns it to |this.shell|.

 The Shell's connectToService() method returns a "proxy" to a service provided by another application.